As Modified by Board Resolution 2016-52

 Use of Electronic Mail

-All formal communications between ISOC and the Organizational Members or Chapters related to elections will use electronic mail.
+All formal communications between ISOC and the Organization Members or Chapters related to elections will use electronic mail.

-Election Conduct/Promotion of Election to Organizational Members and Chapters
+Election Conduct/Promotion of Election to Organization Members and Chapters

 Candidates will be given the opportunity to submit biographical information and an election statement.
 The Elections Committee will put in place a process for appropriate electronic dissemination of candidate information and will allow updating of this candidate information by the candidate until the end of the voting period.
 Negative campaigning by candidates or candidate-supporters, such as attacks on an opponent's personality, record, or opinion is strongly discouraged.

 Ballots will be distributed via e-mail.
 Votes may be cast electronically by method(s) designated by the Elections Committee.